We have included this page so that our translate button can work on this important content

 - supporting staff who make referrals to Customer Service Centre

-- seeking advice from Prevent Team regarding radicalisation concerns & refer cases to the Channel programme when necessary
+- seeking advice from Prevent Team regarding radicalisation concerns and refer cases to the Channel programme when necessary

 - supporting teachers to report any cases of Female Genital Mutilation (FGM) as outlined in the duty